ThomasByr/Phoenyx/README.md

 * new method to handle the Renderer pixel array
 * new example file, water ripple (f slow)
 * finally worked around slicing vectors, functionnal getitem setitem delitem methods
+* new methods for the Renderer to draw anti-aliased lines

 </details>